jsstrn/intro-to-coding/README.md

 - the components of a web page (HTML, CSS, and JavaScript), and
 - to build your very own web page on [Codepen](https://codepen.io)

-Here's an [example](https://codepen.io/jsstrn/full/pPEeMr/) of what we'll be building.

 What you'll need for this course

 - a laptop with a decent Internet connection